|

 [50-year-old Sudanese village housewife.
 From "Interviews with Women" History #1, p.
 247, Prisoners of Ritual: Odyssey into Female Genital Circumcision in Africa, Hanny Lightfoot-Klein, 1989]

-to a government study earlier this year, 97 percent of 14,779 Egyptian women polled had
+According to a government study earlier this year, 97 percent of 14,779 Egyptian women polled had been circumcised Eighty percent of those circumcised said they were pleased with the results.

 [Excerpt from news report "Egyptian Court Allows Female Circumcision," Toronto Globe & Mail, June 25, 1997]

-themselves from feelings of inferiority, many women deny that FGM damages their bodies or
+To defend themselves from feelings of inferiority, many women deny that FGM damages their bodies or their sexuality.

 [Excerpt from booklet "FGM: A Call for Global Action," p.
 37, published by RAINBO, 1995]

-recently, it never occurred to me that there was anything strange about womens
+"Until recently, it never occurred to me that there was anything strange about womens circumcision."

 [Ahmed, 32-year-old Sudanese veterinarian, interview, p.124, Prisoners of Ritual: Odyssey into Female Genital Circumcision in Africa, Hanny Lightfoot-Klein, 1989]